 The bedrock behind the Sphinx’s head, down to the point where the creature’s neck joined its body, was carved away; ditto almost the entirety of the limestone in front of the head, leaving behind only two protuberances in the rough shape of the creature’s outstretched forelegs.
 Better quality limestone from Tora, suitable for fine carving, was now brought in and used to coat the entire body below the neck, including the forelegs.
 This stuff was then sculpted into paws, legs, tail, and sinews — and thus the Giza Sphinx was finished.
 It stands today not only as a symbol of the Egyptians’ technical skill and artistic sublety but as another proof of their ability to think on their feet and improvise their way out of difficulties.
 Indeed, the stretched leonine body that was imposed upon the Sphinx by circumstances actually manages to increase its visual impact.

-Since the late 19th century, most mainstream Egyptologists have been convinced that the Sphinx is a representation of Khafre himself.
+Ever since the nineteenth century, most mainstream Egyptologists have been convinced that the Sphinx is a representation of Khafre himself.
 A considerable amount of archaeological evidence points in this direction.
-Unlike in the case of Khufu, some explicitly labeled contemporary depictions of Khafre have survived; while such things are inevitably subjective, these certainly seem to resemble the face carved on the Sphinx.
+Unlike in the case of Khufu, some explicitly labeled contemporary depictions of Khafre have survived; while such things are inevitably subjective, these seem to my eyes and those of many others to resemble the face carved on the Sphinx.
 And then there’s the way that the Sphinx’s position on the Giza Plateau situates it as a sort of guardian at the entrance to Khafre’s memorial complex, the perfect symbolic companion to his pyramid.

 That said, it should be noted that another school of thought, not entirely unreasonable, insists that the Sphinx is instead a depiction of Khufu.
 The one piece of hard evidence for such a contention is a stele found at a temple built much later on the Giza Plateau, probably between 700 and 500 BC.
 It seems to say that Khufu built his pyramid after first making the Sphinx.
 Yet the majority of Egyptologists find this stele fairly easy to dismiss; as the reporting of Herodotus demonstrates all too clearly, the Egyptians living 2000 years after the time of Khufu and Khafre were decidedly confused about many aspects of what was to them already ancient history.
 Certainly it’s hard to imagine why Khufu would have elected to place the Sphinx so far away from his pyramid and its other ancillary monuments.